JuliaGeodynamics/LaMEM.jl/docs/src/man/installation_HPC.md

 ```
 After this, restart julia (this only needs to be done once, next time all is fine).

-7) Now load `LaMEM` and check that it uses the `mpitrampoline` version:
+* Now load `LaMEM` and check that it uses the `mpitrampoline` version:
 ```julia
 julia> using MPI,LaMEM
 julia> LaMEM.LaMEM_jll.host_platform
 Linux x86_64 {cxxstring_abi=cxx11, julia_version=1.8.1, libc=glibc, libgfortran_version=5.0.0, mpi=mpitrampoline}
 ```

-Now the precompiled version of `LaMEM` should be useable on that system.
+At this stage the precompiled version of `LaMEM` should be useable on that system.